 Frequently Asked Questions

 Many parents have questions about their child’s oral health and development.
-Dr. Mark Nelson and Dr. Treagan White have provided answers to some of the most common questions on this page.
+Dr. Mark Nelson, Dr. Treagan White and Dr. Adam Hiné have provided answers to some of the most common questions on this page.
 If you have further questions or would like to schedule a consultation with our pediatric dentists in Centerville, Utah, call Children’s Dentistry today at 801-295-8322.

 What is a pediatric dentist?